 WHAT KIND OF VARIABLE WE HAVE IN THE DATASET?

-Using Anaconda, analyzing data with Python and Panda will be simple.
+In the first part of this Python tutorial, we will use Anaconda and Pandas to start exploring our data.
 We can see that now our df (Dataframe) has around 130k records and 14 variables(129971,14)

 you can easily check what kind of data do you have.
 Here we have basically all variable as an object , while first variable, points are integer number (int64) and price include floating number (with decimals)